iiTzShaa/Banking-Management/README.md

-Banking management project in C# using winfore as part of my Object-oriented programming (OOP) course.
+Banking management project in C# using winform as part of my Object-oriented programming (OOP) course.